 © Zheng Bo, courtesy: the artist and Edouard Malingue Gallery, photo: Kwan Sheung Chi, 2020

 Thea Djordjadze’s artistic practice can be understood as a process of continually reusing, reconfiguring and rearranging objects.
-From 18 September 2021, the Gropius Bau hosts an extensive exhibition of the Berlin-based artist’s work which will engage in a dialogue with the historic building.
+The Gropius Bau hosted an extensive exhibition of the Berlin-based artist’s work which engaged in a dialogue with the historic building.

 Thea Djordjadze.
 He ne sa tu to me., 2014 (detail).
 Wood, steel, plaster, paint